ExxLiang193/FugueStat/README.md

 Resulting file is found at `<file_name>_annotated.<file_extension>`.

+## Prerequisites (temporary)

+- [x] Music file should only contain _1 single_ fugue $^1$
+- [x] No voice discontinuities should occur where a stream of notes is intuitively continuous within a single voice $^2$
+- [x] Fugue should begin with a single solo voice stating the subject
+- [x] A time signature is required for all measures

+$^1$ This condition can be relaxed in the future by requiring titles of fugal sections to contain certain keywords.

+$^2$ Mentioned in [TO-DO List](#to-do-list), some alleviation will be provided through intelligent voice joining, but try best to avoid this issue.

 ## File import and export

 The current supported file reading and writing formats are: